rotundasoftware/backbone-courier/README.md

 ### view.onMessages

 The `onMessages` hash is the means by which a parent view can take action on, or "handle", messages received from its children.
-Messages are written in the format
+Entries in the `onMessages` hash are written in the format:

 	"messageName source" : callback

-* The `messageName` portion of the `onMessages` hash keys is matched against the name of the messages that are received.
+* The `messageName` portion is matched against the name of the messages that are received.
-* The `source` part of the hash key can be used to match only messages that come from a particular child view.
+* The `source` portion can be used to match only messages that come from a particular child view.
 This feature fits together naturally with the [Backbone.Subviews](https://github.com/dgbeck/backbone.subviews) view mixin, because in order to map the `source` name to a particular child view, Backbone.Courier expects a hash of child views to be stored in `view.subviews` (the keys of the hash being the names of the child views, and the values references to the child view objects).
 This hash is setup automatically for you by the [Backbone.Subviews](Backbone.Subviews) mixin.
-(You may override `view._getChildViewByName()` if you would like to provide an alternate means of mapping the `source` name to child view objects.)
+(You may override `view._getChildViewByName()` if you would like to provide an alternate means of mapping the `source` portion to child view objects.)
 * The `callback` determines what is done when a matching message is received.
 Just like [Backbone's events hash](http://backbonejs.org/#View-delegateEvents), you can either provide the callback as the name of a method on the view, or a direct function body.
 In either case, the `message` object is provided as the sole argument for the callback function.
 The `message` object always contains exactly three properties:
-	* `message.name` is the name of the message
+	1. `message.name` is the name of the message
-	* `message.data` is an application defined data object, as provided the in second argument to `view.spawn()`
+	2. `message.data` is an application defined data object, as provided the in second argument to `view.spawn()`
-	* `message.source` is the child view object that spawned or passed this message to this view.
+	3. `message.source` is the child view object that spawned or passed this message to this view.

 Example entries in the `onMessages` hash: